Document Type : review article

 Abstract

-Pediatric maxillofacial trauma represents a distinct clinical entity characterized by unique anatomical, developmental, and biomechanical features.
-The growing facial skeleton, mixed dentition, and active growth centers contribute to age-dependent fracture patterns and influence management strategies.
-Epidemiological data indicate higher incidence in male patients, with adolescents being the most affected age group.
-Common causes include falls, sports-related injuries, and motor vehicle accidents, while fracture distribution varies according to age and mechanism of trauma.
-Management approaches must balance immediate fracture stabilization with preservation of facial growth, occlusal development, and long-term functional and esthetic outcomes.
-Non-displaced or minimally displaced fractures are typically managed conservatively, whereas displaced or functionally compromising injuries often require surgical intervention, including open reduction and internal fixation.
-Growth-preserving techniques, minimally invasive approaches, and the use of bioabsorbable fixation materials have demonstrated favorable outcomes with low complication rates.
-Despite these advances, the literature is limited by retrospective designs, single-center experiences, heterogeneous patient populations, and inconsistent long-term follow-up data, particularly regarding craniofacial growth and functional recovery.
-Multidisciplinary care and prospective, multicenter studies with standardized reporting are needed to strengthen evidence-based guidelines.
-By integrating conservative and surgical strategies tailored to the patient’s age and developmental status, clinicians can optimize functional restoration, esthetic results, and long-term quality of life for children sustaining facial trauma.
+Pediatric maxillofacial trauma is a unique clinical condition characterized by distinct anatomical, developmental, and biomechanical features.
+The growing facial skeleton, mixed dentition, and active growth centers contribute to age-dependent fracture patterns and influence treatment strategies.
+Epidemiological data show a higher incidence in male patients, with adolescents being the most affected age group.
+Common causes include falls, sports-related injuries, and motor vehicle accidents, with fracture distribution varying by age and mechanism of injury.
+Treatment approaches must balance immediate fracture stabilization with preserving facial growth, occlusal development, and long-term functional and aesthetic outcomes.
+Non-displaced or minimally displaced fractures are usually managed conservatively, while displaced or functionally compromising injuries often require surgical intervention, such as open reduction and internal fixation.
+Growth-preserving techniques, minimally invasive approaches, and the use of bioabsorbable fixation materials have shown positive outcomes with low complication rates.
+However, the literature is limited by retrospective designs, single-center experiences, heterogeneous patient populations, and inconsistent long-term follow-up data, especially regarding craniofacial growth and functional recovery.
+Multidisciplinary care and prospective, multicenter studies with standardized reporting are necessary to enhance evidence-based guidelines.
+By combining conservative and surgical strategies tailored to the patient’s age and developmental status, clinicians can optimize functional restoration, aesthetic results, and long-term quality of life for children who have experienced facial trauma.

 Keywords